Maha Thammaracha (king of Ayutthaya): Viceroy of Phitsanulok

 In 1548, King Tabinshwehti of Pegu led Burmese forces and invaded Ayutthaya in the Burmese–Siamese War of 1547–49.
 The Siamese managed to force a retreat upon the Burmese.
 However, the Siamese armies under Prince Ramesuan the Uparaja and Maha Thammarachathirat were ambushed and the two captured.
 They were released when Maha Chakkrapat paid the ransom of two male war elephants.

 In 1563, Tabinshwehti's successor, Bayinnaung, led the massive Burmese armies to invade Siam.
 He laid siege on Phitsanulok.
 Maha Thammarachathirat offered "stout resistance", but surrendered and submitted after all food was gone and a smallpox epidemic spread.
 He submitted to Bayinnaung on 2 January 1564.

 Maha Thammarachathirat had to send his sons Naresuan and Ekathotsarot to Pegu as a captives.
 With his son in Burmese captivity, Maha Thammarachathirat was forced to ally himself with Bayinnaung.

 Mahinthrathirat—son of Maha Chakkraphat—then sought alliance with King Setthathirat of Lan Xang to fight Bayinnaung and Maha Thammarachathirat.
 In 1566, during Maha Thammarachathirat's absence from Phitsanulok to Pegu, Mahinthrathirat brought his sister Queen Wisutkasat and her sons and daughters to Ayutthaya.
 Maha Thammarachathirat sought help from Bayinnaung.

 In 1568, Bayinnaung marched large Burmese armies to Ayutthaya with support from Maha Thammarachathirat.
 Ayutthaya finally fell in 1569 and Maha Thammarachathirat was installed as King of Ayutthaya.
 Bayinnaung bestowed him the reigning name Sanphet I. The date of appointment was 29 September 1569.

 King of Ayutthaya

 Maha Thammarachathirat asked Bayinnaung to return his sons Naresuan and Ekathotsarot to Ayutthaya in exchange for his daughter Suphankanlaya as Bayinnaung's secondary wife in 1571.
 Maha Thammarachathirat made Naresuan the King of Phitsanulok and Uparaja in 1569.
 Ayutthaya kingdom under Maha Thammarachathirat was tributary to Burma.

 Cambodian invasions

-In 1570, Barom Reachea III the King of Lovek marched his Cambodian armies to Ayutthaya and laid siege on the city but failed.
+In 1570, Barom Reachea III the King of Longvek marched his Cambodian armies to Ayutthaya and laid siege on the city but failed.
 In 1574, under the request from Pegu, Maha Thammaracha led the Siamese armies to subjugate Vientiane.
 The Cambodians took this opportunity to invade Siam but was also repelled.

 In 1578, the Cambodians invaded Khorat and proceeded further to Saraburi.
 Naresuan sent Siamese armies to ambush the Cambodians at Chaibadan, halting the invaders from reaching Ayutthaya.